ibromley/sparkify-redshift-dwh/README.md

 ### Requirements

+You'll need an [AWS](https://aws.amazon.com/) account with the resources to provision a Redshift cluster (recommended: 4 x dc2.large EC2 instances)

-You'll need this software installed on your system
+You'll also need this software installed on your system
 * [PostgreSQL](https://www.postgresql.org/download/)
 * [Python](https://www.python.org/downloads/)